-This past year brought record-shattering disasters that caused great harm and suffering.
+This past year brought more record-shattering disasters that caused great harm and suffering.
 From massive storms and floods to catastrophic wildfires and damaging earthquakes, millions of people—many of whom were already at the margins of society—have had their lives upended.
 Homes have been razed and entire communities have been wiped out.
 Precious cultural property has been destroyed and fragile ecosystems are under threat of total collapse.
 And now, the COVID-19 pandemic has killed hundreds of thousands of people globally.

 How can we maintain hope in this era of environmental extremes?
 Can our community set an agenda for a resilient future, even while so many are stuck in seemingly endless cycles of disaster loss and disruption?

 At the 45th Annual Natural Hazards Research and Applications Workshop, we will examine these and many other pressing questions by looking through the lens of active hope, a concept established in an inspiring book by the same name.

 The old saying that “hope is not a plan” may be true, but when we become active in our hope, it can help us to design a different future.
 Active hope is different than being passively optimistic.
 Active hope is about recognizing our present conditions and establishing what we desire for ourselves, our communities, and the organizations where we work.
 Active hope is ethically and morally grounded, methodical, and carefully cultivated.
 It is about becoming fully engaged participants in creating and, importantly, enacting a vision for a more just and sustainable future.